OUR IMMIGRATION SERVICESEB-2 Visa in the USA: Eligibility, Application, and Process

 General (all EB-2 petitions)

-• Identity/civil docs: passport bio page; birth/marriage certificates for derivatives; certified English translations where applicable.
+• Identity/civil documents: passport bio page; birth/marriage certificates for derivatives; certified English translations where applicable.

-• Consistency & status: consistent names/dates; keep U.S. status history for I-485 if/when you file it.
+• Consistency & status: keep names/dates consistent; maintain a clean U.S. status history for I-485 if/when you file it.

 Employer-sponsored EB-2 (PERM required)